 We’re having a lot of fun doing what we love to do.
 We look at ourselves as a conduit for bringing MBR technologies to market and driving innovation.
 BluBoxTM, STREAMETRICTM, the M|600TM with Toray®, the BIO-CEL® L-2 with Microdyn Nadir, and now MYTEX® with WTA, are recent examples, but we have a legacy of innovation that goes way back; a legacy that we intend to carry on.
 Our goal is to keep pushing toward higher energy efficiency, lower cost, and easier operation.
 We’ll keep innovating to find better ways to help all stakeholders get more out of their MBR systems.

 Looks like the universal symbol for reuse with the suggestion of membranes in the middle of the triangle.
 But… really it is just a guitar pick.

 M|MBR maintains numerous partnerships with industry leaders to provide better service, pricing, and delivery to our customers.

 We have a multi-disciplinary staff of senior designers, technicians, project managers, and MBR specialists with engineering backgrounds.
 Our team has 14 years of experience, on average, working directly with or on MBR systems.
 In all, we helped to bring 8 membrane technologies to the U.S. market since 2001.
-We have also supported the delivery of 300 MBR systems ranging in size from 5,000 gallons per day to 42,000,000 gpd.
+We have also supported the delivery of over 300 MBR systems ranging in size from 5,000 gallons per day to 42,000,000 gpd.
 Our controls and integration team at Hyperion International Technologies has successfully delivered over 150 MBR systems.